MicrosoftDocs/edge-developer/microsoft-edge/dev-guide.md

  Any app activation with the background script as the `StartPage` will rely on the script itself for navigation.

 ### Service Worker updates
-For a refresher on what Service Workers are and how they work, check out our MDN partner’s write up on the [Service Worker API]( https://developer.mozilla.org/docs/Web/API/Service_Worker_API).
+For a refresher on what Service Workers are and how they work, check out the [Service Worker API]( https://developer.mozilla.org/docs/Web/API/Service_Worker_API) summary written by our partners over at MDN.
 There were several updates to Microsoft Edge supporting Service Workers in EdgeHTML 18.
-The `fetchEvent` enables the Service Worker to use [`preloadResponse`]( https://developer.mozilla.org/docs/Web/API/FetchEvent) to promise a response, and the [`resultingClientId`]( https://developer.mozilla.org/docs/Web/API/FetchEvent/clientId) to return the id of the Client that the current service worker is controlling.
+The `fetchEvent` enables the Service Worker to use [`preloadResponse`]( https://developer.mozilla.org/docs/Web/API/FetchEvent) to promise a response, and the [`resultingClientId`]( https://developer.mozilla.org/docs/Web/API/FetchEvent/clientId) to return the ID of the Client that the current service worker is controlling.
 The [`NavigationPreloadManager`]( https://developer.mozilla.org/docs/Web/API/NavigationPreloadManager) interface provides methods for managing the preloading of resources, allowing you to make a request in parallel while a service worker is booting-up, avoiding any time delay.
 Check out the [newly supported API properties](#new-apis-in-edgehtml-18) for preloading Service Workers.

 ### Web Authentication